Key Takeaways: Top 7 AI Writing Keyboards in 2026

 SwiftKey: Microsoft's AI-Powered Typing Solution

 Microsoft's SwiftKey has been around longer than most AI keyboards, and that experience shows in the refinement of features.
 The grammar checking isn't the most advanced, but the overall typing experience is smooth and reliable.
+Microsoft's 2026 updates have added deeper integration with their AI ecosystem.

 The grammar correction focuses on obvious errors rather than style improvements.
 It'll catch "there" when you meant "their," but it won't suggest rephrasing awkward sentences for better clarity.
 For many users, this level of correction is sufficient.